 Acceptance testing verifies that all the features and functions work properly.
 Usability testing looks at the user’s impressions of those features and functions, and if it truly helps them with their needs.

 User Experience (UX) Testing

 Usability testing is a type of UX testing.
 However, UX testing also looks at a user’s feelings about the digital product overall, and about distinct elements within it.
 It may also consider other aspects of UX such as findability, adaptability, and desirability.

 Why Is Usability Testing Important?

 It is easy for firms and teams to dismiss usability testing, on the basis that they think their digital product is easy to use.
-After all, they did invest in quality, preliminary user research and they do have educated, experienced UX professionals.
+After all, they did invest in quality, and preliminary user research and they do have educated, experienced UX professionals.
 Even so, there is great value in running multiple usability tests throughout development; and there is substantial risk in neglecting the simple step.

 1. Detecting Usability Issues

 Usability issues can be difficult to catch, especially if you have a team of professionals.
 While they may understand digital products and UX better than anyone else, they are also accustomed to how functions and features work.
-It is especially true when they work on a project from its conception.
+This is especially true when they work on a project from its conception.
 Accordingly, they may not detect issues that come up for a first-time, regular user.
-They may not catch that the navigation system does not have precise-enough labels, that a certain page would benefit from having sequential page buttons, or that the information architecture is too complicated at first glance.
+They may not catch that the navigation system does not have precise enough labels, that a certain page would benefit from having sequential page buttons, or that the information architecture is too complicated at first glance.

 2. Making a Great First Impression